 We regularly attend our local church and actively participate in the life of our parish.
 At Kingsland we are walking in the light with Jesus.
 Together we will develop lifelong learners, through an exciting and creative approach to learning.

-Kingsland is the Bucknall parish school and the school worships at St. Mary’s Church.
-The Bucknall Team Ministry lead worship in school at least once a week.
-Revd Nigel and Revd Dave support Kingsland in its Christian ethos.
-The children from Kingsland worship at St. Mary’s at Harvest, Christmas, Easter and for their leavers service.
+Kingsland is the Bucknall parish school and we regularly attend St. Mary’s Church at Harvest, Christmas, Easter and for leavers service.
+The Bucknall Team Ministry lead worship in school at least once a week and support our Christian ethos.

-Revd Petherick is our Children’s Chaplain at Kingsland C. E. Academy.
-Her role is to provide pastoral care for the children and their families alongside our Christian ethos.
+Revd Petherick is our Children’s Chaplain, providing pastoral care for the children and their families.

 “You should remember the words of the Lord Jesus: It is more blessed to give than to receive.”
-Acts 20 v35
+Act 20 v35